elisabeth efua sutherland

 Elisabeth Efua Sutherland comes from a background in theatre and dance.
 She is concerned with layered colonial histories, following bodies through different geographies and spaces by diving into images, texts, maps, landscapes, and traces of feet and where they once trod.

-Elisabeth took part in ‘Contested Desires: Constructive Dialogues’, a programme facilitated by D6 in Newcastle, exploring the problematic legacy of European colonialism through artistic production and exchange.
+Elisabeth is one of the artists taking part in Contested Desires: Constructive Dialogues, a programme exploring the problematic legacy of European colonialism through artistic production and exchange.
+She is the founder of Terra Alta, an artist-led performing arts space in Accra, Ghana.